maxnachlinger/redux-websocket-example/README.md

 The app runs at [http://silly-chat.localtest.me:3000](http://silly-chat.localtest.me:3000)

 ### TODO
-- Add sessions so users can refresh their browser without having to reconnect
 - Show idle users with idle times ("idle for N minutes" etc)
 - Add CSS - dear God the UI is awful :)
 - Allow users to edit their recent messages, but show an edit indicator by edited message to everyone else